VerenaG/VerenaG.github.io/README.md

     std::cout << "\nCount of digits: " << std::to_string(p.Count());
 ```

 The class Print contains the function operator ().
 A local variable n has also been defined.
 The value of the variable is used in the function and will be incremented.
 There is also a second function Count defined, which returns the value n.

+The call to the constructor of Print creates an instance of this class.
+That instance is passed as a function to for_each() and not as a pointer to a function.
+Therefore calls to Print inside for_each() can be inlined and run more efficiently.
+Another advantage of using function objects is that local variables can be used, which allows a higher flexibility.
+This is not possible when using pointers to a function.

+Binary functors that return a boolean value are called binary predicates or comparitors or comparison functions.
+Unary functors that return a boolean value are called unary predicates.
+Either variety of functor that returns a boolean value may be referred to simply as a predicate function.